All Products

 What should I be aware of when synchronizing from MySQL 8.0 to MySQL 5.6?

-You need to create the database in MySQL 5.6 before performing the synchronization operation.
-It is recommended to keep the source and destination database versions consistent, or synchronize from a lower version to a higher version to ensure compatibility.
-When synchronizing from a higher version to a lower version, database compatibility issues may exist.
+You need to create the database in MySQL 5.6 before starting the synchronization.
+It is recommended to keep the source and destination database versions consistent, or to synchronize from a lower version to a higher version to ensure compatibility.
+If you synchronize from a higher version to a lower version, database compatibility issues may exist.

 Can accounts from the source database be synchronized to the destination database?